mamcarthur/wordleAssistant/README.md

 # Wordle Assistant

-Wordle Assistant solves wordle puzzles, either autonomously or with your help.
+Wordle Assistant solves [Wordle](https://www.powerlanguage.co.uk/wordle/) puzzles, either autonomously or with your help.

 Wordle is a popular game in which a player has six chances to guess a five-letter word.
 Guesses must be real English words.
 After each guess, the player receives feedback for each letter: green if it's correct, yellow if a letter appears in the word but is in the wrong spot, and gray if it's completely wrong.